E1 Visa – How to Apply for the US Treaty Trader Visa

 How to apply for an E1 Visa

-The first step is to complete the Online Non-immigrant Visa Application form DS-160, uploading a suitable photograph.
+You will need to complete the Online Non-immigrant Visa Application form DS-160 and the DS-156E.

-Once you have completed your online application process, print off the confirmation sheet for your own information and to provide at your interview.
+Once you have completed your online application process, print off the confirmation sheet to provide at your interview.

 Visit the Visa Appointment Service website to create an account, pay the machine-readable visa (MRV) application fee, and arrange the return of your passport once you have attended your visa interview.
 You will need to retain a copy of your MRV fee receipt.